THE AMAZON IS IN CRISIS. PLEASE DONATE TODAY.

 Every hectare of the Amazon that is destroyed pushes the rainforest closer to collapse.
 And if we lose the Amazon, we lose the fight against climate change.
 Some scientists estimate that if we lose another 5% of the Amazon, it will trigger an irreversible ‘tipping point’.
 Passing this tipping point could stop the Amazon’s ability to recycle water.
 This would transform large parts of it from a resilient, moist rainforest into a dry, degraded savannah, which could lock in dangerous climate change worldwide as carbon is released.

 Indigenous peoples and local communities are at the forefront of protecting the Amazon.
-But they are finding it increasingly tough to cope with the pressures of land grabbing, fires, deforestation, illegal mining, and most recently Covid-19.
+But they are finding it increasingly tough to cope with the pressures of land grabbing, fires, deforestation, illegal mining, and Covid-19.

 Deforestation in the Amazon is increasing, with an area of rainforest roughly the size of a football pitch being destroyed every 12 seconds.
 This deforestation is driven by cattle ranching, large-scale agriculture, road and hydropower infrastructure, mining and logging.

 Fires are being started illegally to clear land.
 The number of fire outbreaks in the Amazon increase year on year, with scientists are warning that we could have another disastrous summer.
 We must act now to stop this.

 Indigenous peoples and local communities are vital guardians of the Amazon.
 However, the Brazilian government is currently proposing new laws that threaten the Amazon and the Indigenous peoples who have lived there for thousands of years.
 Encouraged by the actions of the Brazilian government, illegal invaders are snatching more and more land from protected areas and Indigenous territories.